 Your oil must be changed at the manufacturer’s scheduled intervals to ensure that your engine is well lubricated.
 During a standard oil change, there are several things that are also inspected and changed as needed.
 For instance, your filter often needs replacement when your oil is changed.
 The technician will also inspect the vehicle for oil leaks, and the coolant, transmission fluid, differential fluid, brake fluid, windshield washer, and power steering fluid are also inspected to ensure that they’re at the right levels and are clean and have the right viscosity.

 There are several components under the vehicle that should be maintained, too.
 For instance, the suspension and steering should be checked.
-To make sure that your drivetrain will be in working order for the next several thousand miles, the u-joints and slip yokes are also inspected for routine maintenance.
+To make sure that your drivetrain will be in working order for the next several thousand miles, the u-joints and slip yokes are also inspected for routine commercial truck maintenance.

 Other Items to Inspect